z-zang/group-exercise-react-props-state/user_requirements/user_requirements.md

 - Pass the joke down to `<ChuckJokes />` using props

+💡 Hint: consider what type this should be, refer to `joke.ts`

+## Requirement 4 - No one warns Chuck Norris, Chuck Norris warns the browser!

+- The browser console must *not* contain warnings, especially ones like this one:

+"Warning: Each child in a list should have a unique 'key' prop."

+Using the joke `id` and the React documentation around [Rendering Lists](https://beta.reactjs.org/learn/rendering-lists#keeping-list-items-in-order-with-key) make the warning disappear

 ## Extension 🔥

 - Underneath Jokes, create a heading with the text "Filtered Jokes: "

 - Create a variable called `const filteredJokes` and assign some logic to it that filters jokes based on whether they have an id of 3.

-Hint: remember to consider what type this should be, refer to `joke.ts`

 - Beneath the heading "Filtered Jokes: " map over filtered jokes.
 Only the joke with the id of 3 should appear.